geerlingguy/beowulf-ai-cluster/README.md

 # For llama.cpp full cluster benchmark:
 ansible-playbook main.yml --tags llama-bench-cluster

+# For distributed-llama full cluster benchmark:
+ansible-playbook main.yml --tags dllama-bench-cluster
 ```

 ## Benchmarks - Manual

-If you'd like to run a manual benchmark (e.g. to debug what's happening with something like `llama-bench` on a larger model), here's how to do it:
+If you'd like to run a manual benchmark (e.g. to debug what's happening with something like `llama-bench` on a larger model), here's how to do it.

+### llama.cpp RPC Manual Benchmark

-  1. Launch `llama-rpc`: `ansible all -a "systemctl status llama-rpc" -b`
+  1. Launch `llama-rpc`: `ansible all -a "systemctl start llama-rpc" -b`
   2. Run a benchmark from one of the nodes (e.g. node 1):

 ```